Aerosmith: "Deuces are Wild" residency (2019–2022)

 In an August 2020 interview with former The Black Crowes drummer Steve Gorman, on his radio show Steve Gorman Rocks, Brad Whitford was asked what the future of Aerosmith looked like.
 His response was "I don't really know what they want to do.
 And, I don't really care because, um, truthfully, I'm not interested anymore", citing ongoing dysfunction within the band.
 He expressed similar concerns in an interview with Joe Bonamassa on his "Live From Nerdville" podcast in June 2021.
-Whitford shared his thoughts about how the COVID-19 outbreak would affect touring plans for Aerosmith, and musicians in general, while acknowledging his & his bandmate's current ages.
+Whitford shared his thoughts about how the COVID-19 outbreak would affect touring plans for Aerosmith, and musicians in general, while acknowledging his and his bandmate's current ages.
 Stating, "I mean, I have my doubts about Aerosmith ever performing again at this stage because age is becoming a real factor.
 It is what it is."

-On August 23, 2021, Aerosmith signed a distribution deal with Universal Music Group, covering the band's entire catalog - both Geffen (Universal's subsidiary) and Columbia titles.
+On August 23, 2021, Aerosmith signed a distribution deal with Universal Music Group, covering the band's entire catalog — both Geffen (Universal's subsidiary) and Columbia titles.

 In March 2022, following the cancellation of the rescheduled European tour, Aerosmith announced that the Deuces Are Wild residency would both continue and expand, beginning in June and running through December, along with the rescheduled Fenway Park show in September.
 Kramer was also confirmed to be sitting out all concerts, with the band claiming that he would be focusing "his full attention on his family during these uncertain times."
 Aerosmith announced on May 24, 2022, that the June and July dates of the Deuces Are Wild residency would be canceled as a result of Tyler checking himself into a rehab facility after he suffered a relapse following his pain management of a foot surgery.
 Following Tyler's 30+ day rehab treatment, the band went on to perform at Boston's Fenway Park for their 50th anniversary show and then resumed their Las Vegas residency, scheduled September through December 2022.